VirusTotal/yara-x/docs/Module Developer's Guide.md

 }
 ```

-This is a very simple module that exposes only two fields to YARA:
+This is a very simple module that exposes only two fields: `num_rows` and
-`num_rows` and `num_cols`.
-Let's dissect the content of `csv.proto` line by
+`num_cols`.
+Let's dissect the content of `csv.proto` line by line:
-line:

 ```protobuf
 syntax = "proto2";
 ```

-This indicates which version of the protobuf syntax you are going to use in your
+This indicates which version of the protobuf syntax you are going to use.
+There
-file.
-There are two possibilities here: `proto2` and `proto3`.
-We are going to
+are two possibilities here: `proto2` and `proto3`.
+We are going to talk about
-talk about the differences between the two versions in
+the differences between the two in [Proto2 vs Proto3](#proto2-vs-proto3), but
-[Proto2 vs Proto3](#proto2-vs-proto3), but for the time  being let's use `proto2`.
+for the time  being let's use `proto2`.
+By the way, `proto2` is the default
-By the way, `proto2` is the default if you don't  specify any syntax version,
+if you don't specify the syntax version, which means that the first line in
-which means that the first line in the file is  actually optional, but we
+the file is  actually optional.
+However, we recommend making your choice
-recommend to make your choice explicit by always including this line at the
+explicit by always including this line at the beginning of your file.
+Let's
-beginning of your file.
-Let's see the next line:
+see the next line:

 ```protobuf
 import "yara.proto";
 ```

-With this line we are importing certain YARA-specific definitions will be used
+With this line we are importing certain YARA-specific definitions that will be
-later in the `proto` file, so, this line is required.
+used later in the `proto` file.
+This line is required.

 ----